-- Protect against harm to the rights, property or safety of Google, our users or the public as required or permitted by law, including disclosing information to government authorities.
-For example, responding to legal process or enforceable requests from governments and courts to disclose data. after carefully reviewing each request to make sure that it satisfies applicable laws. - Perform research that improves our services for our users and benefits the public.
-For example, processing information about requests to remove content from privacy and security of data that you store with Google underpins our approach to complying with these legal requests.
-Our legal team reviews each and every request, regardless of type, and we frequently push back when a request appears to be overly broad or doesn't follow the correct process.
+- As with other technology and communications companies, Google regularly receives requests from governments and courts around the world to disclose user data.
+Respect for the privacy and security of data that you store with Google underpins our approach to complying with these legal requests.
+Our legal team reviews each and every request, regardless of type, and we frequently push back when a request appears to be overly broad or doesn't follow the correct process. - Legal obligations sometimes require us to retain certain information for purposes like financial record-keeping, such as information about a payment that you've made to Google for services (like IP address, crash reports and system activity).